TTStudio-of-TTPeter/ThreadKiller/README.md

 Programs of this project is free for individual uses but **not free for commercial uses**.
 Codes are opened but you're permitted to use the programs.
 You need to buy a new permission to use them commercially.
 (The new permission will be `MIT License`)

+See a sample of new license here: [Sample of New License](https://github.com/TTStudio-of-TTPeter/ThreadKiller/blob/main/Sample%20of%20New%20License)

 Contact us through email: liuljwtt@foxmail.com

 ## LICENSE